uuhhhh/Learning/README.md

   different horizontal movement acceleration for the ground and air
 - How much control the player should have over their horizontal movement speed moments after a wall jump
-- The exact conditions for when the player should start wall dragging instead of falling normally
+- The exact conditions for when the player should start wall dragging instead of falling normally, and when they should stop wall dragging
 - What should happen if the player touches the ground or a wall while a coyote jump timer is still active
 - And much more